CURRENT RESEARCH

 Nohoch Batsó

-The Mountain Pine Ridge Forest Reserve is one of the few areas of the Maya Lowlands that remains relatively unstudied by archaeologists.
+The Mountain Pine Ridge Forest Reserve is one of the few areas of the eastern Maya Lowlands that remains relatively unstudied by archaeologists.
 At the end of our 2019 field season, we made an unsuccessful trip to relocate Rio Frio Cave E. Though we never made it to the cavern, on our way home, we walked into a Maya settlement that was unknown to archaeology.
 When new sites are discovered in Belize, the archaeology team gets to name them.
 We named the site Nohoch Batsó, meaning Big Monkeys in Yucatec Mayan.
 Because of COVID, we had to wait to start our research here until June 2022.
 Being the first investigations of a Maya settlement in an relatively understudied region of the pre-Columbian Maya world, we set out to answer basic research questions about it.
 When did people live there?
 When was it first settled, and when was it abandoned?
 What was its relationship with other sites in bordering regions like Minanha, Pacbitun, and Calendonia?
 What about sites further away like Caracol, Cahal Pech, Baking Pot, and Xunantunich?
-Being the closest-known site to the granite outcrops that were the favorite source of rock for sites throughout Belize and adjacent regions of Mexico and Guatemala, did the rulers from Nohoch Batsó exert control over the resource and its distribution?
+Being the closest-known site to the granitic rock outcrops that were the favorite source of rock for sites throughout Belize and adjacent regions of Mexico and Guatemala, did the rulers from Nohoch Batsó exert control over the resource and its distribution?
 These are just a few of some of the many questions we have about this site as we start out research there.
 More are certainly to arise as we continue our work there.

 People standing in cave entrance